cockroachdb/docs/v22.2/restore.md

  `LATEST` | Restore the most recent backup in the given collection URI.
 See the [Restore from the most recent backup](#restore-the-most-recent-backup) example.
  <a name="subdir-param"></a>`subdirectory` | Restore from a specific subdirectory in the given collection URI.
 See the [Restore a specific backup](#restore-a-specific-backup) example.
  `localityURI` | The URI where a [locality-aware backup](take-and-restore-locality-aware-backups.html) is stored.
 When restoring from an incremental locality-aware backup, you need to include **every** locality ever used, even if it was only used once.<br/><br/>For information about this URL structure, see [Backup File URLs](#backup-file-urls).
  <a name="as-of-system-time"></a>`AS OF SYSTEM TIME timestamp` | Restore data as it existed as of [`timestamp`](as-of-system-time.html).
-You can restore point-in-time data only if you had taken full or incremental backup [with revision history](take-backups-with-revision-history-and-restore-from-a-point-in-time.html).
+You can restore point-in-time data if you had taken full or incremental backup [with revision history](take-backups-with-revision-history-and-restore-from-a-point-in-time.html).
+If the backup was not taken with `revision_history`, you can use `SHOW BACKUP` to restore to a time that the backup covers (including in the full or incremental backup).
+See the [example](#restore-with-as-of-system-time).
  `restore_options_list` | Control your backup's behavior with [these options](#options).

 ### Options